CsBigDataHub/working-with-vim/pages/lines.md

 You can paste a deleted or yanked line elsewhere, use `p` to paste.

-Another useful shortcut is `D`, to deletes from cursor to end of line, equivalent to `d$`
+Another useful shortcut is `D`, to delete from cursor to end of line, equivalent to `d$`

 The change equivalent is `C`, to delete from cursor to end of line, and switch to insert mode.